tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/Overview.md

-# Domain-Driven Design with Hexagonal Architecture Workshop

-Welcome to the **Domain-Driven Design (DDD) with Hexagonal Architecture Workshop**!
-This hands-on workshop will guide you through implementing core DDD concepts while building a real-world conference attendee registration system using Java and Quarkus.
+# Module 1: End to End Domain Driven Design

-## 🎯 Workshop Overview
+## 🎯 Overview

-This workshop is for anyone who likes to get their hands on a keyboard as part of the learning process.
-Your project authors believe that architecture is best learned through practice, and this workshop provides a structured way to apply Domain-Driven Design (DDD) principles in a practical context.
+In the first module we will build an end to end workflow for conference attendee registration.
+The module is designed to introduce DDD concepts by getting your hands on a keyboard and applying Domain-Driven Design (DDD) principles in a practical context.

-In this introductory workshop, you'll learn to apply Domain-Driven Design principles by building a microservice for managing conference attendee registrations.
-You'll implement the complete workflow from receiving HTTP requests to persisting data and publishing events, all while maintaining clean architectural boundaries.

 ### What You'll Build

-By the end of this workshop, you will have implemented an attendee registration system that demonstrates:
+By the end of this module, you will have implemented an attendee registration system that demonstrates:

 - **Domain-Driven Design**: Business-focused modeling and implementation
 - **Event-Driven Communication**: Asynchronous integration through domain events
 - **Hexagonal Architecture**: Creation of loosely coupled application components that can be easily composed; also known as ports and adapters
-- **RESTful API Design**: Modern HTTP endpoint implementation
-- **Database Integration**: Persistent storage with proper domain/persistence separation

 ## 🏗️ Architecture Overview

-This workshop implements the **Hexagonal Architecture** (Ports and Adapters) pattern, ensuring your business logic remains independent of external technologies:
+This module starts with a REST endpoint and implements business logic, persistence, and messaging:

 ```
 External World → Inbound Adapters → Domain Layer → Outbound Adapters → External Systems